Insaaf (2025 film)

 Insaaf - Tale of Legends is a 2025 Bangladeshi action thriller film directed by Sanjoy Somadder produced by Titas Kothachitro, co-produced by TOT Films.
 The film starring Sariful Razz and Tasnia Farin in the lead roles and Mosharraf Karim as Cameo.
+Film Gets positive reviews who praised its cinematography, visuals, soundtrack, Cast performances and action sequences but criticized the plot and excessive violence.